 The admission arrangements for all pupils are in accordance with National legislation, including the Equality Act 2010.
 This includes any children with any level of SEN; those with Education Health Care Plans and those without.
-See Admissions Policy for more information.
+See Admissions Policy for more information on the school website.

 We encourage all new children to visit the school prior to starting; this provides an opportunity for them to be shown around the school.

-For children with special educational needs, we encourage additional visits in order to assist with the acclimatisation of the new surroundings.
+For children with SEND, we encourage additional visits where needed, in order to assist with a smooth transition.

 We also visit new starters or children with special educational needs in their current school/nursery.
-At this point we sometimes find it useful to write social stories if transition is potentially going to be difficult.